Fall 2025 Strand Course Descriptions

 Professor Joel Gramling

-In Foraging Wild Plants (NTSS 305) students will be challenged to learn the biology of native plants through the application of foraging.
-The core topics of the course will be ecology, evolution, plant identification, systematics, and human nutrition.
-Students will further their understanding of general biology through lectures, interpretive walks and hands-on activities.
-Daily in-person participation is a requirement of this course.
+In Foraging Wild Plants (NTSS 305), students will explore the biology of native plants through the practical application of foraging.
+Core topics include ecology, evolution, plant identification, systematics, and human nutrition.
+Students will deepen their understanding of general biology through lectures, interpretive walks, and hands-on activities.
+Daily in-person participation is required for this course.

 Social Science (SCSS 305)